Stability conditions and the $A_2$ quiver: Conformal maps

-In the case $n=\infty$ we consider the region $R_\infty$ depicted in Figure \ref{fig:A2}.
+For the case $n=\infty$ we instead consider the region $R_\infty$ depicted in Figure \ref{fig:A2}.
 It is bounded by the same two curves $\ell_\pm$.
-We again consider the half region $R_\infty^+$ consisting of points of $R_\infty$ with positive imaginary part.
-This region $R_\infty^+$ has just two vertices: $2/3$ and $\infty$.
-The Riemann mapping theorem ensures that there is a biholomorphism
+We again consider the half region $R_\infty^-$ consisting of points of $R_\infty$ with negative imaginary part.
+The boundary has two corners, namely $\tfrac{2}{3}$ and $\infty$.
+Carath{\'e}odory's extension of the Riemann mapping theorem ensures that there is a biholomorphism